 In fact, it is essential for organizations to remember this and strike a balance between the two.

-Adopting an iterative approach that allows for the co-creation and refinement of both elements is critical to long-term success.
+Adopting an iterative approach that allows for refinement of both elements is critical to long-term success.

-While a compelling vision can inspire and anchor strategic choices, a well-crafted strategy is required to bring the vision to life through actionable plans and initiatives.
+A compelling vision can inspire and anchor strategic choices.
+But a well-crafted strategy is required to bring it to life through actionable plans and initiatives.

 By fostering a collaborative and inclusive process organizations can ensure alignment, commitment, and clarity.